 Unfortunately, just like the oxalic acid, it cannot affect mites nestled in the sealed brood cells.

-Another disadvantage is that the strips dry out quite quickly and you may need to wet them 3 times in the same week.
+Another disadvantage is that the strips dry out quite quickly.
+And so, you may need to wet them three times in the same week.

 Even so, it is a very effective treatment with very little effect on bee health.

 Nature comes through once again in the form of essential oils.
 In this particular case, our gift-giver is the herb thyme.